le0zh0u/react-practice/README.md

 # react-practice
-A collection of practice projects op react lib.
+A collection of practice projects of react lib.